mattjohnsonpint/RavenDB-TimeZones/README.md

 Raven.TimeZones
 ===============

-Provides a geospatial index of [IANA/Olson Timezones][1] of the world.
+Provides a geospatial index of [IANA/Olson time zones][1] of the world - using RavenDB.

 Basically, given a latitude and longitude, you can determine the correct timezone.